joelsfoster/rock-paper-scissors/README.md

 My stretch goals (if I have time)

 - Consider implementing the "Balance Withdrawal" design pattern (increasing safety but sacrificing UX)
-- Deploy the DApp to the Rinkby testnet (and add a deployed_addresses.txt file containing the address).
+- Deploy the DApp to the Rinkby testnet (and add a deployed_addresses.txt file containing the address)
-- Implement Ethereum Alarm Clock to trigger game expirations.
+- Implement Ethereum Alarm Clock to trigger game expirations
+- Unit tests for modifiers that throw revert() via require fails
+- Unit tests for all publicly-callable getter functions